 No refunds are made for student withdrawal except for new students who withdraw within 3 weeks and in extreme circumstances.
 Notice of withdrawal must be made in writing to the Business Office.
 New students who withdraw before 3 weeks of lessons receive a refund for the balance of the semester.
 In all other cases, including First Notes, the decision to grant a refund is at the discretion of the Executive Director and the Board of Trustees.

 CMS reserves the right to dismiss any student because of frequent absences, tardiness, or disruptive or injurious behavior.
 CMS also reserves the right to postpone or cancel any program due to insufficient enrollment.
-In the event that a class is cancelled, a full refund or credit of both registration fee and advanced tuition deposit is issued.
+In the event that a class is canceled, a full refund or credit of both the registration fee and advanced tuition deposit is issued.

-Payments: We accept cash, check, money order, Visa, MasterCard, Discover and American Express.
+Payments: We accept cash, check, money orders, Visa, MasterCard, Discover, and American Express.
 Please contact the Business Office to sign up for a Payment Plan (2-Pay carries a $10 fee; 3-Pay carries a $15 fee).

 Late Fees: Payments not received by the due date are subject to a $25 late charge.
 Partial payments received on an account not enrolled in a Payment Plan will automatically be assessed a $15 fee.